 The Positive Effects of Emotional Support Dogs in the Workplace

 The Centers for Disease Control and Prevention (CDC), published a study in 2016 looking at the cost of absenteeism for employers.
 This looked at absenteeism for any reason (not just sickness).
 What they discovered is that absenteeism is responsible for a $2 billion loss yearly, with absenteeism costing large employers between $17-$286 and small employers $16-$81 per employee per year respectively.

 Emotional support dogs have been shown to dramatically reduce workplace absenteeism due to stress, anxiety, depression, and more.

 Higher Employee Retention

 People form strong emotional bonds and attachments to dogs.
-The same holds true for emotional support dogs in the workplace.
+The same holds for emotional support dogs in the workplace.
 Such animals improve morale, boost spirit, offer emotional support and love, and so much more.
 All of which translates into higher employee retention rates.

 Improved Morale and Culture

 Animals bring a lot of joy to our lives.
 We have all felt the love of a dog for a human, and it turns out, there’s some actual science behind why these furry friends make us feel so good.

 A study published in the Journal of Hormones and Behavior revealed that interactions with dogs have been shown to increase levels of the feel-good bonding hormone oxytocin.
 This can lead to improved morale within the office, and create a welcoming, warm, inviting, and enjoyable atmosphere to work in.

 Reduced Stress in the Workplace